Jump to

 The approach is to start from scratch, to use simple concepts

-For example, a simple universe might be one where space is three dimensional, with absolute values for position, direction and distance, and where distance is marked out by particles that move continuously at a single constant speed, against a static universal reference frame
+And where distance is marked out by particles that move continuously at a single constant speed, against a static universal reference frame

-And if those particles were all to be the same as each other in shape, size, motion and behaviour, then they would be universal markers
+And if those particles were to be all the same as each other in shape, size, motion and behaviour

-When they touch, they might tend to stick to each other, and while in contact, they might influence each other's direction of travel
+And while in contact, they might influence each other's direction of travel

-Our universe A simple universe from scratch
+Our universe A simple physics model from scratch

-A simple universe from scratch
+A simple physics model from scratch

 Simple concepts